MFerretti27/Scoreboard/README.md

 ## Scoreboard Screen
 -   Home team will always display on the right.
--	Scoreboard will prioritize games playing meaning if a game is finished/scheduled for later it wont display until no games are currently playing (Can be changed in settings).
+-	Scoreboard will prioritize games playing meaning if a game is finished/scheduled for later it won't display until no games are currently playing (Can be changed in settings).
--	Scoreboard will always disiplay team logos, score, game time/game status and teams names.
+-	Scoreboard will always display team logos, score, game time/game status and teams names.
 -	Other generic elements below can be displayed or not displayed based of settings:
     -	Team season record.
     -	Betting Odds MoneyLine/OverUnder/Spread before the game has started.
     -	Venue of where game is being played before the game has started (stadium name).
     -	Date of when game finished.
-    -	Series unformation for sports play a series of games (MLB, NBA, NHL).
+    -	Series information for sports play a series of games (MLB, NBA, NHL).
     -	The broadcast network game is on, only if its national broadcast not local one.
--	Sports specific elements can be displayed or not displated based off settings:
+-	Sports specific elements can be displayed or not displayed based off settings:
     -	MLB
           -	Last pitch thrown.
           -	Batter Count.